Bruce Arians: Arizona Cardinals (2013–2017)

-On January 17, 2013, the Arizona Cardinals and Arians agreed on a 4-year deal that would make Arians their 40th head coach.

-In the 2013 NFL draft, Arians took a chance on troubled LSU defensive back Tyrann Mathieu, who had been kicked off the LSU football team as well as arrested for drug possession prior to the draft.
-Arians was the first Cardinals head coach since Norm Barry in 1925 to record at least nine wins in his first season, with a record of 10–6 in 2013.
-Despite the improvement, the Cardinals failed to reach the postseason, finishing third in the NFC West.
+On January 17, 2013, the Arizona Cardinals and Arians agreed on a 4-year deal that made Arians their 40th head coach, succeeding Ken Whisenhunt.
+A few months later, the Cardinals traded for quarterback Carson Palmer from the Oakland Raiders to pair him with the team's star wide receiver Larry Fitzgerald.
+Arians began his rookie head coaching year 3–4, but led the Cardinals to win seven of their last nine games to end the 2013 season with a 10–6 record.
+This doubled the number of wins from the 5–11 record the team had posted the year before.
+Arians was the first Cardinals head coach since Norm Barry in 1925 to record at least nine wins in his first season.

 The Cardinals finished the 2014 season with an 11–5 record and were the #5 seed in the NFC.
 The 11 wins tied a Cardinals franchise record for most wins in a season.
-Arians led the Cardinals to a 9–1 start, best in the NFL, but injuries to starting quarterback Carson Palmer (who was 6–0 as the starter) and backup Drew Stanton, (who was 5–3 as starter) led to the eventual NFC champion Seattle Seahawks claiming the divisional title with a 12–4 record.
+Arians led the Cardinals to a 9–1 start, best in the NFL, but injuries to Palmer (who was 6–0 as the starter) and backup Drew Stanton, (who was 5–3 as starter) led to the eventual NFC champion Seattle Seahawks claiming the divisional title with a 12–4 record.
 Roughly half the team was put on injured reserve between Week 8 and Week 17.
-The injury plagued Cardinals were eliminated by the Carolina Panthers in the Wild Card Round, 27–16.
+The injury plagued Cardinals with Ryan Lindley starting at quarterback were eliminated by the Carolina Panthers in the Wild Card Round, 27–16.
 Following the season, Arians was named Associated Press Head Coach of the Year for the second time in three seasons.

-On February 23, 2015, the Cardinals announced a new four-year deal with Arians which would keep him with the Cardinals through the 2018 season.
-After starting 3–0 for a second consecutive season, Arians led the Cardinals to a 13–3 record in 2015, setting a new franchise record for regular season wins.
-The Cardinals defeated the Green Bay Packers 26–20 in overtime in the Divisional Round, Arians' first playoff win as a head coach.
+On February 23, 2015, the Cardinals announced a new four-year deal with Arians which kept him with the Cardinals through the 2018 season.
+After starting 3–0 for a second consecutive season, Arians led the Cardinals to a 13–3 record for the 2015 season, setting a new franchise record for regular season wins.
+A week 15 win against the Philadelphia Eagles on Sunday Night Football saw the Cardinals win their first NFC West title since 2009, clinching a postseason appearance in the process.
+The Cardinals defeated the Green Bay Packers 26–20 in overtime in the Divisional Round, Arians's first playoff win as a head coach.
 It was also only the fifth home playoff game in franchise history.
 The next Sunday, in the NFC Championship, the Cardinals were defeated again by the Carolina Panthers, this time in a 49–15 blowout.